kdemarest/worldr/Wards.md

 ## !First Ward
 aka: Ward of Concealment, aka Occultare

-KNOWN The Corruptor shall be aware when anyone speaks Secrets.
+The Corruptor shall be aware when anyone speaks Secrets.
 And bad fortune will attend both speaker and listeners, even unto death.
 Souls: Purifite (resemble goblin sharks)
 Avatar: Egyptian, Djoser
 2650BC

 ## !Second Ward
 aka: Ward of Shaping, Agamorpho
-KNOWN Both minds and the genetic code yield more easily to corruption.
+Both minds and the genetic code yield more easily to corruption.
 Both can be warped to alter the course of human kind.
 Souls: Mariner
 Avatar: Minoan: Agamemnon
 2000BC